namolnad/Finch/README.md

 View Finch's configurable components in this [configuration template](Resources/template.config.yml).

 ### Config file location
 Finch searches for a hidden `.finch` directory containing a `config.yml` file.
 The `.finch` directory can be placed in either the home, current, or project directories.
-Alternatively, if you provide a custom path through an env variable, Finch will look for a valid configuration file at the included path.
+Alternatively, if you provide a custom path through a `--config` argument or an env variable, Finch will look for a valid configuration file at the included path.
 Finch also allows for private config files in case you prefer to keep portions of your config outside your version-control sytem.
 See the [search behavior](#config-merging-and-search-behavior) below.

 ### Config format
 `config.yml` should be a valid YAML file in the same format as this [config template](Resources/template.config.yml).
 (Note: Not all keys need to be included as Finch uses default values where needed.
 You can see an example config at any time by running `finch config show-example`.